jalpp/recursearch/README.md

 - **Question Picker Agent:**
 Compares pairs of research questions and selects the most research-focused one.

+- **Stats Agent**
+Responsible for generating stats question for given running question to support research content by data

 - **Content Picker Agent:**
 Evaluates and picks the most relevant and credible web source from two given options.
 [When Citations are required]